 There aren’t many places in the world where you could indulge yourself in some of life’s wicked pleasures, wine and good food, and then ease your guilt by purging your body of all the unhealthy elements of that pleasure by simply drinking a glass of water.

 Rogaška Slatina is located about 110kms east of Ljubljana.
-From the motorway either take the exit for central Celje, or continue on to the next exit and head to Šentjur.
+From the main motorway heading towards Maribor and Celje, either take the exit for central Celje, or continue on to the next exit and head to Šentjur.
 From here simply follow the signs and the road will take you into the heart of the town.

 This is Slovenia’s oldest spa town.
 Nestled among the lovely hills of the Macelj range, Boc, its highest peak (960m) overlooks the town.
 The summit’s viewing tower affords a magnificent panoramic view of the surrounding countryside.
-The mountain was known as Monte Claudius during Roman times.
 A special flower blooms here only at Easter time, called the velikonocnica, and the area is now a protected nature reserve

 The town itself grew up around several natural springs that have been known since the Romans and Celts were here.
 However, it wasn’t until a written analysis was published in 1572 in a book called Pisson by Leonhard Thurneysser that its fame began to spread.